Should I get local currency before arrival?

 * Why Your Bank Card Is No Good in Japan

-Many if not most ATMs in Japan still reject bank cards issued outside the country.
+Many if not most of Japanese ATMs still reject bank cards issued outside the country.
 The reason is cost.
 Influx of overseas tourists is a recent phenomenon.
 Before that, except for a small number of locations with high traffic of foreign travellers, having ATMs connected to an international payment network made no economic sense for Japanese banks.
 There is a high monthly fee to get a machine connected to an international network (Visa, MasterCard etc) but it requires a minimum number of transactions per month to justify the cost.
 Until very recently, there hadn’t been enough demand to make it profitable for the banks to keep their machines connected to international networks.

 Things are changing, albeit a bit slow.
 The Japanese government has been working hard to promote inbound tourism hoping it would help kick-start its economy that’s been stagnant for more than two decades.
 Supported by a depressed currency and free publicity of Tokyo Olympics 2020, the government’s effort has been paying great dividends.
 The country is now flooded with tourists from all over the world, resulting in huge shortage of hotel rooms and qualified tour guides.
 Now may be a good time for Japanese banks to jump in to make a buck or two by rolling out foreign tourists-friendly ATMs.